KomodoPlatform/NotaryNodes/season4/candidates/strob/README.md

 ## DISCLOSURE

 * In 2019, strob_NA was the 1rts place TOP SCORE Notary Node Operator for North America.
-Which earned a GURU title.
+Which me earned a GURU title.
 * This will be my second year as a NN operator.

 <br>